| Originally designed for the Office of the New

 suggests the Conservation Principle of Energy is a wise guide.
 The

-* Existence is characterised by energy that is bounteous in nature.
+principle advises us to following:* Existence is characterised by energy that is bounteous in nature.

 * Existence is continually transforming i.e. subject to continual